 Inventions in the inventory section are organized in four typologies, each typology collect a particular type of invention:

-- (i) fieldwork devices are fieldwork inventions that are used and designed in the empirical situation of ethnographic inquiry,
+- (i) field devices are fieldwork inventions that are used and designed in the empirical situation of ethnographic inquiry,

 - (ii) open formats are pedagogical methodologies and venues for the apprenticeship of ethnography,

 - (iii) intraventions are interventions towards the inside of the discipline of anthropology that draw inspiration from ethnographic investigations,

 - (iv) prototypes are social and material experiments in anthropological practice at the hinges of the ethnographic.

 Outsidee of the inventory section three more sections may be found in the xcol-Inventory: